 For our 2018 update, we’ve delved deep into independent reviews, analysed data from various sources and taken into consideration the customer experience ratings data compiled by independent consumer help group, Fairer Finance.

 All insurance providers offer different levels of cover at various price points.
-Some tend to specialise in a certain type of life insurance such as term life cover or over 50s Life Insurance.
+Some tend to specialise in a particular type of life insurance such as term life cover or over 50s Life Insurance.

 For that reason, we’ve split our findings into three different sections with the top ten life insurance providers listed for each category: